Skip to main content

 • Ensure that all edtech tools, materials and/or adoption of curricula are accessible.

-Online Learning Series
+Learn About the AEM Center's Online Learning Series

 The National Center on Accessible Educational Materials (AEM) at CAST Online Learning Series on Accessible Materials & Technologies mission is to empower educators in understanding and implementing accessible materials and technologies.
 Whether you are a beginner eager to start or a seasoned learner aiming to deepen your knowledge, we are excited to be a part of your AEM learning journey.